Buarbreen

-Buarbreen or Buerbreen is a glacier in Ullensvang Municipality in Vestland county, Norway.
+Buarbreen is a glacier in Ullensvang Municipality in Vestland county, Norway.
 It is an offshoot of the large Folgefonna glacier.
 The small glacial arm reaches down into the Buardalen valley, just 6 km southwest of the town of Odda.
 The glacier is split into two parts, one on either side of a small mountain peak.
 Both sides drain into the Jordalselvi river which flows out through the valley into the lake Sandvinvatnet.